List of book-burning incidents: Jewish books in Alessandria (by pro-Nazi mob)

 On December 13, 1943, in Alessandria, Italy, a mob of supporters of the German-imposed Italian Social Republic attacked the synagogue of the city's small Jewish community, on Via Milano.
 Books and manuscripts were taken out of the synagogue and set on fire at Piazza Rattazzi.
-The burning of the Jewish books was a prelude to a mass arrest and deportation of the Jews themselves, most of whom perished in Auschwitz.
+The burning of the Jewish books was a prelude to a mass arrest and deportation of the Jews themselves.
+A total of 48 Jews were deported from Alessandria, many of whom were murdered in Auschwitz.

 André Malraux's manuscript (by the Gestapo)

 During World War II the French writer and anti-Nazi resistance fighter André Malraux worked on a long novel, The Struggle Against the Angel, the manuscript of which was destroyed by the Gestapo upon his capture in 1944.
 The name was apparently inspired by the Jacob story in the Bible.
 A surviving opening part named The Walnut Trees of Altenburg, was published after the war.